agr505/MovieRevenuePredictionMachineLearningProject/README.md

 To be able to classify movies into different categories of revenue, we needed to bin the prediction class into various intervals.

 We set different values of the bin-size in our following experiments.
-Given a bin-size B, the intervals formed will be of the form:
+Given a bin-size B and a bin number x, the intervals formed will be of the form:

 [x * B * 1e^6 , (x+1) * B * 1e^6], where x = 0, 1, 2 ...